 A hand polishing worker, or hand grinding worker, is someone who is responsible for grinding, sanding, and/or polishing objects to a smooth finish.
-The objects that a polisher may work with can be made from wood, stone, clay, marble, plastic, and glass, to name a few.
-The objects a polisher or grinder works with can end up as smaller craft items delivered directly to market, such as jewelry, furniture accents or dentures.
-They can also work on larger items such as furniture.
+The objects that a polisher may work with can be made from wood, stone, clay, marble, plastic, and glass, just to name a few.
+The objects he or she works on can be smaller craft items delivered directly to a market, such as jewelry, or be larger items such as furniture.

 What does a Hand Polishing Worker do?

-On a daily basis, the hand polisher or grinder must ensure that the equipment they work with is up to par and in good operating condition.
-At the beginning and end of each day, the polisher must make sure that the equipment and accessories are working in a manner that enables the polisher to get work done quickly and effectively.
+On a daily basis, the hand polishing worker or grinder must ensure that the equipment they work with is up to par and in good operating condition.
 The polisher must prepare, sharpen, and test his or her equipment at the beginning of the day, adjust the power and speed of tools used during the day based on the required finish, and shut down and clean up his or her station at the end of the day.
 These objects can be manual chisels or scrapers or mechanical saw, sanders, or grinders.

 What is the workplace of a Hand Polishing Worker like?